tiagosousagarcia/tiagosousagarcia/README.md

 ## Hi there 👋

+I'm Tiago, a Senior Research Software Engineer with [RSE Newcastle University](https://rse.ncldata.dev/).

+- 🔭 I’m currently working on a cool project about seventeenth-century beekeeping
 <!--
 **tiagosousagarcia/tiagosousagarcia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.